-Joe remains active professionally serving as a board member for the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, and a member of the Southern California Mediation Association (SCMA).
+Joe remains active professionally as a member (and former board member) of the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA), the Academy of Professional Family Mediators, the Washington Mediation Association, and the Institute for Divorce Financial Analysts.

 I was a classic suburban kid growing up in NJ.
 My father was the primary breadwinner and my team’s baseball coach while my mother worked inside the home and was a Cub Scout Den Mother and active in the PTA.